TysonAndre/php-parser-to-php-ast/README.md

 - [tests/ASTConverter/ConversionTest.php](https://github.com/TysonAndre/php-parser-to-php-ast/blob/master/tests/ASTConverter/ConversionTest.php)

-Using it as an error-tolerant substitute for php-ast (e.g. for use in IDEs)
+Using it as an error-tolerant substitute for php-ast: (e.g. for use in IDEs)

 - There are currently two modes: omitting errors and adding placeholders (e.g. `__INCOMPLETE_VARIABLE__`).
 - Omitting errors only handles some common cases that come up while editing a file.
 - Placeholders may change in the future.
 - [tests/ASTConverter/ErrorTolerantConversionTest.php](https://github.com/TysonAndre/php-parser-to-php-ast/blob/master/tests/ASTConverter/ErrorTolerantConversionTest.php)
+- If performance is an issue, cache previous results for a file's contents (in combination with the version used to generate the file `ASTConversion::ASTCONVERTER_VERSION`)

 Running unit tests
 ------------------